Maria Leopoldina of Austria: The conspirator of São Cristóvão

 In Rio de Janeiro, thousands of signatures collected required the regents to remain in Brazil.
 "José Bonifácio de Andrada's courageous attitude toward Portuguese arrogance greatly encouraged the aspirations for unity that existed in the southern provinces, especially in São Paulo.
 A highly educated men led this movement."
 After the Dia do Fico a new ministry was organized under the leadership of José Bonifácio, "a strictly monarchist", and the Prince-Regent soon won the trust of the people.
 On 15 February 1822 the Portuguese troops left Rio de Janeiro, and their departure represented the dissolution of the ties between Brazil and the metropolis.
 Dom Pedro was triumphantly received in Minas Gerais.

 Regency

-Sessão do Conselho de Estado, depicting Maria Leopoldina acting as regent of the Kingdom of Brazil on behalf of her husband Prince Pedro during a meeting with the Council of Ministers, 2 September 1822.
-They decided to send Pedro a letter advising him to proclaim Brazil's independence.
-José Bonifácio can be seen talking to the Princess Royal.
+Sessão do Conselho de Estado by Georgina de Albuquerque.
+Maria Leopoldina presides over the Council of Ministers as regent on 2 September 1822.
+The meeting resulted in the letter urging Prince Pedro to declare Brazil's independence.
+José Bonifácio stands opposite the Princess Royal, gesturing while addressing her.